APPFL/APPFL/examples/globus_compute/README.md

     globus-compute-endpoint start <YOUR_ENDPOINT_NAME>
     ```

-7. Finally, the client need to get and note down the endpoint id by running the following command.
+7. The client need to get and note down the endpoint id by running the following command.
     ```
     globus-compute-endpoint list
     ```

+8. Finally, if the client wants to run the provided MNIST example using globus compute, it is highly recommended to first download the MNIST dataset into the computing machine by running the [`examples/globus_compute/datasets/download_mnist.py`](./datasets/download_mnist.py) and providing the `data_dir` argument, especially if all the clients are running on the same machine to avoid race condition during the run-time downloading.

 ## FL Server Setup
 To set up a federated learning server using Globus Compute for real-world FL experiments on heterogeneous computing facilities, you need to do the following steps.